AdobeDocs/analytics-platform.en/help/guided-analysis/types/retention-rates.md

   * **[!UICONTROL Metric]**: Count the number of [!UICONTROL Users retained] or the [!UICONTROL Percentage of users retained].
   * **[!UICONTROL Returning]**: By default, this analysis includes users in the bucket that they returned and all preceding buckets.
 Change this setting to **[!UICONTROL On exactly]** to only include users in the exact bucket that they qualify for.
   * **[!UICONTROL Each]**: The time period that you want each duration bucket to be.
 This setting is identical to the **[!UICONTROL Interval]** setting when selecting the date range.
-  * **[!UICONTROL Duration settings]**: Allows you to control how the analysis displays users by the number of days elapsed. **[!UICONTROL Auto durations]** automatically set duration buckets based on the date range length and how close to the current day that the date range is. **[!UICONTROL Custom durations]** allow you to manually set four duration buckets at desired intervals.
+  * **[!UICONTROL Duration settings]**: Allows you to control how the analysis displays users by the number of days elapsed.
+Available duration buckets depend on the date range that you set. **[!UICONTROL Auto durations]** automatically set duration buckets based on the date range length and how close to the current day that the date range is. **[!UICONTROL Custom durations]** allow you to manually set four duration buckets at desired intervals.
 * **[!UICONTROL Segments]**: The segments that you want to measure.
 Each selected segment adds a row to the cohort table.
 You can include up to three segments.

 ## Chart settings